Skip to Content

 Natalia Barsukova/Shutterstock

-The cheapest time to visit St. Martin is during the summer season.
-Between the end of June and the end of September, the weather is very humid, scorching, and rainy.
+The cheapest time to visit St. Martin is during the shoulder seasons in the spring (May–early June) and the late fall (November–the middle of December).

 Least Busy Time to Visit St. Martin